Thursday, 25 January 2024

 Total - 47pts

 I thought it worth mentioning before we go on, that models such as ensigns/musicians are generally just there for display purposes.
-At the moment I'm not using them really with the Sharp Practice special rules, but will be for future.
-Rather it just adds to the visual element of the unit (and my collection)
+At the moment I'm not using them really with the Sharp Practice special rules, rather it just adds to the visual element of the unit (and my collection)

 Ganghara Town